-The work performed by the staff hired by the agency leads to real-world improvements in health and safety.
-Conversely, under-funding and understaffing leads to negative outcomes for members of the public.
-EMS and hospital leaders are very concerned about the current and future capability of SCEMSA to protect the community.
-The following are some examples of the implications of this crisis.
+The work performed by the agency staff leads to real-world improvements in health and safety.
+Conversely, under-funding and understaffing lead to negative outcomes for members of the public.
+EMS and hospital leaders remain concerned about

+SCEMSA's current and future capacity to protect the community.
+Following are some examples of the implications of this crisis.